tf-jlemasters/tf-jlemasters/README.md

 ## 🚀 About Me
-I'm a jr. software engineer currently working in Fort Collins, Colorado, who graduated from a Full Stack Development Bootcamp at the University of Denver.
+I am a jr. software engineer who is currently working in Fort Collins, Colorado.
+I graduated from University of Denver's Full Stack Development Bootcamp, and spent four years studying history at University of Northern Colorado.

 ## 🛠 Skills
-Ruby, Ruby on Rails, MySQL, PostgresSQL, Node.js.
-React.js, Javascript, TailwindCSS, Bootstrap, and more!
+Ruby, Ruby on Rails, MySQL, PostgresSQL, Node.js, React.js, Javascript, TailwindCSS, Bootstrap, and more!

 ## 🔗 Links